baptistelabat/kiteEnergySimulator/README.md

 Close the figure which opens.
 This will create some files containing data to be used by other scripts.

-cd ../Carroussel
+cd ../Carousel
-python Carrousel.py
+python Carousel.py
 Wait a few minutes until the computations end.

 Some results files were saved in Polar directory

-You can get a 3D simulation of the Carousel by going into Carroussel directory and typing:
+You can get a 3D simulation of the Carousel by going into Carousel directory and typing:
 python animation_3.py

 The wing parameters are stored in Coefs/wing_cfg.py and in the .dat files (Lift and drag coefficients)

 The fluid parameters are stored in Optim/cfg.py.
 Density can be changed to get results in water instead of air

-The carousel parameters (radius, line length) are stored in Carroussel/animation_3.Py
+The carousel parameters (radius, line length) are stored in Caroussel/animation_3.Py